 It’s October!
 Oh, boy!
 I generally love October.
 (This month is a bit of an exception.)
 I love the weather, especially this year with its mist and rain.
 I love Halloween decorations.
 When the kids were young, I loved planning … Continue reading

 On Saturday I baked my third batch of bread.
 Each batch makes two loaves.
 Because they have no preservatives if they don’t get eaten quickly they mold, so we gave a loaf to the Red-Headed Menace and his Really Smart … Continue reading

 Okay, ingredients first.
 The instructions are gonna get rambly.
 Tough.
-4 ears Super Sweet corn, pre-husked so you don’t have to deal with corn silk 3 slices of thick bacon cut into small pieces Onion, diced (pre-diced from Safeway — … Continue reading
+4 ears Super Sweet corn, pre-husked so you don’t have to deal with corn silk (or two small bags frozen corn) 3 slices of thick bacon cut into small pieces … Continue reading